 - Plan a schedule and stick to it as closely as possible. - Track your progress.
-Download a recommended walking app (see p26), wear a pedometer or keep a journal. - Involve your family and friends on your longer walks or join a walking club. - Mix up your training activities so that you don't get injured or bored. - Include other forms of exercise, such as swimming, bike riding, or the step machine at the gym. - Be mindful of what you eat (see p24)
+Download a walking app, wear a pedometer or keep a journal. - Involve your family and friends on your longer walks or join a walking club. - Mix up your training activities so that you don't get injured or bored. - Include other forms of exercise, such as swimming, bike riding, or the step machine at the gym. - Be mindful of what you eat (see p24)